dltHub

 6. Data granularity Management: Column Creation & Aggregation capabilities

 In foundational database courses, we learn the importance of normalization and how great it is to keep the integrity of your data.
 However, as we go deeper into normalization levels, the data may become redundant and that is a problem for dashboarding tools, because the data becomes unnecessarily heavy to load.
 Different tools provide different methods to overcome this problem.
-That can either look like reducing data granularity, creating custom fields or aggregating tables.
+That can either look like reducing data granularity, creating custom fields, or aggregating tables.

 Power BI

 Power BI introduces the ability the create custom fields and columns where you might be able to truncate redundant data; like the granularity of time into chunks.
-On top of which, another table can be built, aggregated on the granularity level you require.
+On top of that, another table can be built, aggregated on the granularity level you require.
 This can go beyond chunks of time, into categorizations of any nature, which is a great level of customization that is available in Power BI; the power to make custom calculated fields in the Transform Data section of the tool.

 GoodData

 GoodData allows you to switch each dataset from being mapped to a physical table to being defined by a custom SQL query.
 This feature enables you to add custom-calculated fields, filter out specific data, or even join multiple tables as needed.
 You can then map the fields to the results of that SQL query.
-Additionally, GoodData helps manage granularity for datetime fields directly by a setting your own custom truncation to them.
+Additionally, GoodData helps manage granularity for datetime fields directly by setting your own custom truncation to them.
 This can be done so easily by viewing the details on the datetime objects that are cast as a separate table/dataset by GoodData.

 Metabase